jb2849/MOIR/README.md

 # MOIR
 Some animated examples of MOIR as shown below images.
 The examples are scratched by some intermediate results during the optimization.
-The source codes may release as original scripts or as an encrypted software in future depending on the confidential requirements from authorities.
+The source codes may release as original scripts or as an encrypted software in future depending on the confidential requirements.

 # Repo Creator